-Clinical Faculty Evaluation
+Clinical Instructor Evaluation

-Clinical faculty will be evaluated by students assigned to that facility by completing the Student Evaluation of Clinical Education Experiences (SECEE) form found in the PTA MACS at the conclusion of each clinical experience.
-Clinical faculty will also be evaluated by the ACCE via the Student-CI Teaching Effectiveness Tool (see Appendix B), exit interviews conducted by the ACCE with students at conclusion of each clinical experience, and graduate surveys.
-The ACCE will discuss findings with the CCCE or designated clinical instructor to provide positive or constructive feedback on previously assigned students concerning the student's clinical experience and the effectiveness of the clinical faculty.
-Clinical faculty will also be required to complete a CI Self-Assessment (see Appendix C).
+Clinical instructors will be evaluated by students assigned to that facility by completing the Student Evaluation of Clinical Education Experiences (SECEE) form found in the PTA MACS at the conclusion of each clinical experience.
+Clinical instructors will also be evaluated by the ACCE via the Student-CI Teaching Effectiveness Tool (see Appendix B), exit interviews conducted by the ACCE with students at the conclusion of each clinical experience, and graduate surveys.
+The ACCE will discuss findings with the CCCE or designated clinical instructor to provide positive or constructive feedback on previously assigned students concerning the student's clinical experience and the effectiveness of the clinical instructor.
+Clinical instructors will also be required to complete a CI Self-Assessment (see Appendix C).

-Development of Clinical Education Faculty
+Development of the Clinical Instructor

-One program expectation is that clinical faculty will possess the appropriate qualifications to serve as clinical instructors for the PTA Program's students.
-Clinical faculty effectiveness as clinical instructors will be based on ACCE interviews with clinical faculty during midterm on-site visits, SECEE form, and exit interviews conducted by the ACCE with students after each rotation.
+One program expectation is that the clinical instructor will possess the appropriate qualifications to be a clinical instructor for the PTA Program's students.
+The effectiveness of the clinical instructor will be based on ACCE interviews with clinical staff during midterm on-site visits, the SECEE form, and exit interviews conducted by the ACCE with students after each rotation.

-If the ACCE determines that a clinical faculty lacks the expertise to provide effective instruction based on the data collected from these sources, then the ACCE will provide a faculty development in-service onsite.
-Topics will be based on the areas of deficiency identified, and can include, but are not limited to:
+If the ACCE determines that a clinical instructor lacks the expertise to provide effective instruction based on the data collected from these sources, then the ACCE will provide the clinical instructor with a professional development in-service onsite.
+Topics will be based on the areas of deficiency identified and can include, but are not limited to: